JorgeCastilloPrz/YetAnotherComposeTalk/slides/src/main/slides.md

 * It <span class="blueText">keeps a reference to its children</span>.
 * It keeps track of all children <span class="blueText">measuring / placing</span> and measures itself.
-* Requests remeasuring itself and its parent when attached / removed.

 ---